MEd in Social Studies

 • Read the instructions, and either log in with your CWL or create a CWL if you have never attended UBC.

-• Once logged in, on the “Degree Program Selection,” type the 4-character cohort designation SSE2 into the “Program Keyword” field.
+• Once logged in, on the “Degree Program Selection,” type “Professional Cohort” into the “Program Keyword” field.

-• IMPORTANT: The program name should be Master of Education in Social Studies Education – Professional Cohort and the cohort code should be SSE2.
+• IMPORTANT: The program name should be Social Studies Education – Professional Cohort M.Ed.
 Please ensure you are applying to the correct program – this part-time Professional Cohort is different than the regular on-campus program.

 • Select the program.